NixImagery/NixImagery.github.io/_posts/2020-08-30-video-cc-workflow.md

 1
 00:00:01,00 --> 00:00:01,30
 Welcome to my interesting video.

+2
+00:00:01,50 --> 00:00:02,30
+Everybody says how good my videos are.
 ```

 Finally, you will need this transcript in the correct format for embedding into the video file.
 This is a simple matter of changing the filetype to .srt (which is a "SubRip Subtitle" file).

 ## Add Closed Captions to the video file

+*Note, this step may not be necessary.* If you are uploading to Media Hopper or a similar service that allows uploading of `.srt` files, you don't need to add the captions to the video file itself.

 The `ffmpeg` tool is best for this.
 This tool (and others you might need) can be installed simply using `brew` if it isn't already on your system.
 I don't propose to detail how to do this, but in essence, it's a matter of typing`$ brew install ffmpeg` in a terminal window.
 Once you have it, add the captions: